TrevorPeyton/LambdaGUIConnectionMac/README.md

 Open a new terminal window and run the following to open a port from Lambda to your local computer (XXXX from the one you set YYYY to the new port on your computer):

-ssh -N -f -L localhost:XXXX:localhost:YYYY user@ecs323lambda.research.utc.edu
+ssh -N -f -L localhost:XXXX:localhost:YYYY user@host

 Then login on your browser: